-Elimination of Voting Power of Holders of Series A Preferred Stock upon Conversion to Series B Preferred Stock.
-The aggregate Common Stock voting rights of the holders of Series A Preferred Stock, including, without limitation, Knowledge Capital, could permanently decrease following the Recapitalization.
+However, the aggregate Common Stock voting rights of the holders of Series A Preferred Stock, including, without limitation, Knowledge Capital, could decrease following the Recapitalization.
 Upon any transfer of shares of Series A Preferred Stock to any transferee other than an affiliate, five percent equity holder, immediate family member or trust for the benefit of such transferring holder of Series A Preferred Stock, such shares will automatically convert into shares of Series B Preferred Stock without Common Stock voting rights.
 As a result, the Common Stock voting rights associated with the transferred shares of Series A Preferred Stock will be automatically extinguished and the aggregate Common Stock voting power of the holders of the Series A Preferred Stock will be reduced.

-Notwithstanding the potential reduction of aggregate Series A Preferred Stock voting power from conversions to nonvoting Series B Preferred Stock, Warrant exercises may, as described above, result in the issuance of shares of voting Common Stock to exercising Warrant holders.
-However, there is no assurance that all or any of the Warrants will be exercised prior to their expiration.
-Additionally, according to the terms of the Warrants, Warrant holders may choose, or the Company may elect to require, any Warrant exercise to be a net exercise in which the exercising holder would receive fewer shares of Common Stock, depending on the fair market value of the Common Stock at the time of exercise, than otherwise could be received upon an exercise for cash.
-Such net exercises would reduce the potential Common Stock voting power attributable to the Warrants upon exercise.
-Further, the Company, at its election, could choose to pay to any Warrant holder completing a net exercise a cash amount equal to the fair market value of the shares of Common Stock that otherwise would be issuable to such holder in connection with such net exercise as opposed to issuing shares of Common Stock to the exercising holder.
-Any payment to an exercising Warrant holder of this cash amount in lieu of shares would further reduce the potential Common Stock voting power attributable to the Warrants.
+This potential reduction of aggregate Series A Preferred Stock voting power may be offset by Warrant exercises resulting in the issuance of shares of Common Stock to exercising Warrant holders.
+However, there is no assurance that all or any of the Warrants will be exercised.
+Additionally, according to the terms of the Warrants, Warrant holders may choose, or the Company may elect to require, any Warrant exercise to be a net exercise in which the exercising holder would receive fewer shares of Common Stock, depending on the fair market value of the Common Stock at the time of exercise, than otherwise could be received upon an exercise for cash, thus reducing the potential Common Stock voting power attributable to such Warrant upon exercise.
+Further, the Company, at its election, can choose to pay to any Warrant holder completing a net exercise of a Warrant a cash amount equal to the fair market value of the shares of Common Stock that otherwise would be issuable to such holder in connection with such net exercise as opposed to issuing shares of Common Stock to the exercising holder.
+Any payment to an exercising Warrant holder of this cash amount in lieu of shares would further reduce the potential Common Stock voting power attributable to such Warrant.

-Preferred Stock Voting Rights.
 In addition to Common Stock voting rights, the holders of shares of Series A Preferred Stock and otherwise non-voting Series B Preferred Stock would have, following the Recapitalization, customary protective class voting rights, requiring the approval of the holders of a majority of the then-outstanding Series A Preferred Stock and Series B Preferred Stock, voting together as a single class (together, the "Senior Preferred Stock"), with respect to:

-- adverse amendments to the Company's Articles of Incorporation or its Bylaws; - issuances of shares of Preferred Stock that are senior or equal in rank to the Senior Preferred Stock or other stock that is junior in rank to the Senior Preferred Stock other than Common Stock: - any subdivision, combination or other recapitalization or restructuring of the Senior Preferred Stock; or - any dividends on stock that is junior in rank to the Senior Preferred Stock unless all dividends required to be paid to the holders of Senior Preferred Stock are current and provision has been made for the payment of any dividend payable to the holders of Senior Preferred Stock for the then-current quarter.
+- adverse amendments to the Company's Articles of Incorporation or its Bylaws; - issuances of shares of preferred stock that are senior or equal in rank to the Senior Preferred Stock or other stock that is junior in rank to the Senior Preferred Stock other than Common Stock; - any subdivision, combination or other recapitalization or restructuring of the Senior Preferred Stock; or - any dividends on stock that is junior in rank to the Senior Preferred Stock unless all dividends required to be paid to the holders of Senior Preferred Stock are current and provision has been made for the payment of any dividend payable to the holders of Senior Preferred Stock for the then-current quarter.